amushtaev/gatsby-starter-netlify-cms/src/pages/blog/2017-01-04-just-in-small-batch-of-jamaican-blue-mountain-in-store-next-week.md

 ---
-personal: instagram-ads
-templateKey: blog-post
+templateKey: 'blog-post'
-slug: instagram-ads
-category_name: INSTAGRAM ADS
-category: INSTAGRAM ADS
-title: "Just in: small batch of Jamaican Blue Mountain in store next week"
+title: 'Just in: small batch of Jamaican Blue Mountain in store next week'
 date: 2017-01-04T15:04:10.000Z
-description: We’re proud to announce that we’ll be offering a small batch of Jamaica Blue Mountain coffee beans in our store next week.
 featuredpost: true
-featuredimage: /img/apple-touch-icon.png
+description: >-
+  We’re proud to announce that we’ll be offering a small batch of Jamaica Blue Mountain coffee beans in our store next week.
 tags:
+  - jamaica
+  - green beans
+  - flavor
-  - ""
+  - tasting
-yoast_keyword: INSTAGRAM ADS
-categories: INSTAGRAM ADS
 ---

 We expect the shipment of a limited quantity of green beans next Monday.
 We’ll be offering the roasted beans from Tuesday, but quantities are limited, so be quick.